ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

-   If you create a record of the `sql:ConnectionPool` type and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.
+   If you create a record of the `sql:ConnectionPool` type and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be used.

     ```ballerina
     sql:ConnectionPool connPool = {maxOpenConnections: 5};

     oracledb:Client|sql:Error dbClient1 =
                                new (user = "adminUser", password = "adminPassword",
                                connectionPool = connPool);
     oracledb:Client|sql:Error dbClient2 =